 Avoid smoking and drink less

 Both smoking and excessive alcohol consumption are associated with an increased risk of diabetes.
-Smoking rates in the UK have been dropping for quite some time, however 17% of people still partake in this damaging habit.
+Smoking rates in the UK have been dropping for quite some time, however 14.5% of people still partook in this damaging habit in 2020.

 Want to know more about your risk?